maxime-michel/ttg/_posts/2011-09-30-which-guitar-tuner-should-i-buy.md

 electro-acoustic guitars) *and* with a microphone,
 - also own or consider owning a bass,

-Then the [Korg GA1][korg-ga1] tuners are a good choice as far as a'advanced tuners' are concerned.
-While not as lightweight as clip tuners, they remain portable (slip easily in a case), and very affordable.
+Then the [Korg GA1][korg-ga1] tuners is a good choice as far as 'advanced tuners' are concerned.
+While not as lightweight as clip tuners, it remains portable (slip easily in a case), and very affordable.

 ### Official demo